puppetlabs/relay-rfcs/content/0006-integration-layout/rfc.md

 channel: stable

 # The version of the integration.
 Required.
 This is an arbitrary text string
-# used to identify the bundle of actions for this release.
-Using dates or
+# used to identify the bundle of container images for this release.
+Using dates
-# incrementing integers is recommended.
-Each version replaces the one before it
+# or incrementing integers is recommended.
+Each version replaces the one before
-# on the specified release channel.
+# it on the specified release channel.
 #
 # As a convenience, this information may come from another text file or from a
 # Git tag (if applicable).
 We may add additional sources in the future.